carbon-language/carbon-lang/lldb/docs/use/python-reference.rst

 Moreover, they are only defined and meaningful while in the interactive Python interpreter.
 There is no guarantee on their value in any other situation, hence you should not use them when defining Python formatters, breakpoint scripts and commands (or any other Python extension point that LLDB provides).
+For the latter you'll be passed an `SBDebugger`, `SBTarget`, `SBProcess`, `SBThread` or `SBframe` instance and you can use the functions from the "Equivalent" column to navigate between them.

 As a rationale for such behavior, consider that lldb can run in a multithreaded environment, and another thread might call the "script" command, changing the value out from under you.